How sustainable is wind power? | DW | 27.12.2021

 So-called upstream emissions, generated mostly through the production of carbon-intensive steel and cement, are included in the overall carbon balance of a wind turbine's life cycle.

-An onshore wind turbine that is newly built today produces around nine grams of CO2 for every kilowatt hour (kWh) it generates, according to the UBA.
-A new offshore plant in the sea emits seven grams of CO2 per kWh.
+An onshore wind turbine that is newly built today produces around 9 grams of CO2 for every kilowatt hour (kWh) it generates, according to according to the UBA.
+A new offshore plant in the sea emits 7 grams of CO2 per kWh.

-Compared to other technologies, wind power does well in terms of carbon emissions.
+Compared with other technologies, wind power does well in terms of carbon emissions.
 By comparison, solar power plants emit 33 grams CO2 for every kWh generated.
-Meanwhile, power generated from natural gas produces 442 grams CO2 per kWh, power from hard coal 864 grams, and power from lignite, or brown coal, 1034 grams.
+Meanwhile, power generated from natural gas produces 442 grams CO2 per kWh, power from hard coal 864 grams, and power from lignite, or brown coal, 1,034 grams.

 According to a study commissioned by the global anti-nuclear movement WISE, nuclear energy accounts for about 117 grams of CO2 per kWh, considering the emissions caused by uranium mining and the construction and operation of nuclear reactors.